This page will be populated as information becomes available.

 Intensive exploration for IOCG – related copper-gold in both the Gawler Craton and the Cloncurry District over the past 10 years has led to a greater appreciation of IOCG alteration and mineralisation styles.
 Extensive outcrop and shallow cover in the Cloncurry district has resulted in many more styles iron related mineralisation, including iron sulphide-, iron carbonate- and calcsilicate- alteration styles.
 Although the Gawler Craton remains the premier IOCG exploration address, there is much still to be uncovered by utilising other models hitherto largely overlooked.
 This presentation wil look critically at several such models and how they are being applied at the Prominent Hill joint venture project between Minotaur and Oz Minerals.

-Chris is a geologist and the Managing Director of Adelaide Resources Limited.
+Chris is a geologist and the Managing Director of Andromeda Metals Limited.
 He is a member of the AusIMM, the AIG, the AICD and the GSA.

 He studied geology at Macquarie University in Sydney and at the University of Tasmania in Hobart, graduating in 1984.